OlliSaarikivi/OlliSaarikivi.github.io/content/article/cv.md

 From the summer of 2012 onwards I was employed full time.
 During previous teaching periods I was employed part time, 1 day per week, while the summers were full time.

+## Microsoft Research

+**6 June 2016 - 9 Sept.
+2016** Research intern

+I integrated a code generator for string matchers into the Scope query language for Microsoft's internal Cosmos big data platform.
+The code generator used symbolic automata enable minimization and composition of string matchers.
+On a popular set of regex benchmarks the code generator was 1.1X faster than Google's RE2 regex engine.

+**2 Feb.
+2015 - 8 May 2015** Research intern

+Interning under Margus Veanes I developed a tool that allows users to specify symbolic transducers as imperative C# code, fuses compositions of symbolic transducers and finally generates efficient C# that shows significant speedups over modular hand-written and LINQ implementations.
+We developed a fusion procedure that uses an SMT solver and reachability analysis to make fusing larger compositions feasible.

 ## Helsinki University of Technology
 **1 June 2009 – 31 Aug.
 2009** Research assistant at the Laboratory for Theoretical